Mathieu0321/F21-1010/class/lect/Lect-02/Lect-02.raw.md

 ## Video of This

+Don's expect a video for every lecture.
+That is a lot of work.
+You will need this code later in the class.

 ## Overview

 I have a pre-record video of this is lecture if you want to go back